BitSwap-BiFi/Bitswap-demo/doc/run.md

 - Rust Lightning
 - Rust DLC
 - Sats for fund wallet allow send, receive and swap RGB Assets
-- Use Bitlight demo contract RGB20, Bihelix-CLI, RGB/STD Interface, Bitlight asset registries or Bitmask asset registries for create your asset and test into Demo DEX
+- Use Bitlight demo contract RGB20, Bihelix-CLI, RGB/STD Interface, Bitlight asset registries or Bitmask asset registries for create your asset and test into Demo DEX, which support last update

 ### Clone the Git repository